 This post contains affiliate links meaning that, at no additional cost to you, I make a small commission if you purchase through my links.
 For additional information, visit my affiliate disclosure.

-So it’s a new month.
-Do you know what that means?
-New month, new goals!
+It’s a new month and you know what that means: New month, new goals!

 One of the best parts of a brand new month is the opportunity to set new goals for the month.
 I always feel a wave of motivation when I start a new month.

 It’s like an opportunity to set little baby New Year resolutions. 😉

 But, if I’m honest, by about halfway through the new month, my new goals have already been pushed to the back burner.
 Once the initial motivation wears off, it can feel really hard to stay up on your goals.

 At least, it felt hard for ME until I learned how to set new monthly goals that I can stick to.

 These are all the best tips I have for how to set, execute, and reflect on my new monthly goals.
 (I even threw in some extra motivation in this post!
 Stay tuned!)

 New Month, New Goals: Setting Them

 So you want some new goals for a new month… the first step is obviously setting them.